free things to do in New York City

 Concert | Chamber works by Mendelssohn, Zemlinsky, and more

-Merlin Ensemble Wien (Martin Walch, Violin; Till A.Körber, Piano; Luis Zorita, Violoncello) with Mendelssohn's Italian Journey program.
+Merlin Ensemble Wien (Martin Walch, Violin; Till A.Körber, Piano; Luis Zorita, Violoncello) with Mendelssohn's more Italian Journey program.
 The Merlin Ensemble Wien was guests of festivals and concerthouses such as Salzburg Festival, Lucerne Festival, Beethovenfest Bonn, Musikfest Bremen, Musikverein und Konzerthaus Wien, Arnold Schoenberg Center Vienna, Carinthian Summmer, Berliner Ensemble, Opera Leipzig, NDR Hannover, Teatro Fenice, Teatro Comunale Bologna and Teatro Comunale di Ferrara, Austrian Cultural Forum in New York and Washington and many others.
-Reservations are required and can be made three weeks in advance of the performance
+Reservations are required and can be made three weeks in advance of the performance less

 New York City, NY; NYC